birdandhike.com logo

 Family: Grape (Vitaceae).

-Other Names: Wild grape.
+Other Names: Wild Grape, Arizona Grape.

 Canyon Grape (Vitis arizonica)

-Coarsely toothed, heart-shaped leaves (Willow Springs, Red Rock Canyon NCA).
+Coarsely toothed, heart-shaped leaves

 Bark: Reddish brown; peeling with age.

-Stems: Woody vine.
+Stems: Woody vine with tendrils.

 Leaves: Heart shaped, usually coarsely toothed, dark green, to 6-inches long and 5-inches wide.